 What to Consider Before You Become a Full-Time Freelancer

-More than one in three American workers freelanced last year, according to the fifth annual “Freelancing in America” study from Upwork and Freelancers Union.
-But that doesn’t mean that every freelancer – 56.7 million in the U.S., according to these statistics – worked for themselves full-time.
+More than one in four American workers in every generation, from Baby Boomers to Gen Z, is freelancing, according to the sixth annual “Freelancing in America” study from Upwork and Freelancers Union.
+But that doesn’t mean that every freelancer—57 million in the U.S., according to the report—worked for themselves full-time.

 To decide whether to make the leap, ask yourself these questions first.

 We all have friends who’ve embarked on side hustles only to discover that their hobby isn’t necessarily meant to be a career.
 Often, this is because there just isn’t a market for their passion; or because the market is oversaturated to the point where it’s impossible to make a living.

 If you’re going to freelance full-time, you obviously want to figure out whether there’s a demand for your services before you quit your day job.
 The best way to do that is to get your feet wet while you’re still working full-time (or while you have a part-time job or other income streams to sustain you).

 Freelancing while you’re working is also helpful in building up an emergency fund—something that every freelancer needs.

 Ideally, you’re going into your new career with some savings to tide you over until you start earning (and until clients start paying you, which can take some time).
 But beyond that, it’s important to have a good idea of your monthly budget before you begin.

 What are you looking at in terms of startup costs to get your freelance business off the ground?
 What are your living expenses right now?
 Are there expenses you can trim in order to economize while you’re building your business?